 - 5. COULD I GET IN TROUBLE FOR COMPLAINING?

 Not if what you are telling us is the truth.
-We are only interested in prosecuting those who make malicious, false allegations about agency personnel.
 We would not (and could not) bring charges against a person who has acted in good faith.
+Deliberately filing a false police report is a criminal offense.

 - 6. DOES THAT MEAN THE POLICE DIVISION WANTS COMPLAINTS?

 Of course not.
-A complaint means that someone may not have done a good enough job.
-But we do want to know when our service needs to be improved or corrected.
+A complaint means that someone may not have done their job correctly.
+We do want to know when our service needs to be improved or corrected.

 - 7. WILL YOU LISTEN TO MY COMPLAINT?